Home Calendar Membership Newsletter Contact

 Sept.
 6, 2022 - The YWCA Ontario Coalition submitted a letter to Minister Williams, Associate Minister of Women’s Social and Economic Opportunity, indicating our coalition’s desire and willingness to be a part of the consultative efforts to develop the National Action Plan to End Gender Based Violence.
 Read the letter here.

-May, 2022 - YWCA Ontario Campaign Urges Political Candidates to “Choose Gender Equity” This Election - read the five-point plan and sign the petition here.
+May, 2022 - YWCA Ontario Campaign Urges Political Candidates to “Choose Gender Equity."

 Friday, Nov.
 5, 2021 - The YWCA Ontario Coalition of 11 Member Associations from across this province watched the Fall Economic Statement for signs of progress in this direction.
 While we welcome its mission to ‘Build Ontario’ and ‘Work for Workers,’ we did not see any indication of the bold, transformative action that is required to see women enter or re-enter the workforce in ways that will address this province’s dire labour shortages and stimulate our economy.
 Read the full statement here.